 A programme of outreach, engagement, celebration and sharing of activities to enable people to learn about the wildlife, habitats and heritage of the area and get involved in their conservation.

-Hands on Heritage is about creating opportunities for local people and visitors to explore the natural and cultural heritage of the area and the crucial connection between people and the landscape, both in the past and in the present.
+Hands on Heritage was about creating opportunities for local people, and visitors, to explore the natural and cultural heritage of the area.
+It highlighted the crucial connection between people and the landscape, both in the past and the present.